-Quarantine special!
-While you’re stuck in your home, get yourself an edumacation!
-All my Robotics courses are on sale for just 10 bucks US until April 10th.
+Extended quarantine special!
+While we’re all still stuck in our home, get yourself an edumacation!
+All my Robotics courses are on sale for just 10 bucks US until Friday May 2nd.
 Hopefully the quarantine will be over by then. 🙂Preview this course!

 In this module I course, you will:

 - actually make some electronic components from scratch

 - practice soldering skills

 You’ll need some basic math skills and that’s it!
 No prior knowledge of electricity or electronics is required, and yet by the end of this course you’ll have built:

 - the roboticist’s best friend: the servo motor which is a motor that turns to a specific direction at your command.

 All courses have open captions for the hearing impaired.

 If you do not already have electronics parts and breadboard, you should consider buying the bundle package of the analog electronics kit along with this course.
 You can get the bundle package here:Kit + Robotics Course Part 1